 - SNMP Polling is an interactive query/response approach.
 Unlike traps, polling is initiated by the SNMP collector in the form of a request for certain—or all—SNMP data available on the SNMP device.

-When your Splunk deployment is ingesting SNMP data, you can use it to accomplish security and compliance and IT Ops use cases.
+When your Splunk deployment is ingesting SNMP data, you can use it to accomplish security observability use cases.